amitchhatbar11/hackernews-clone/README.md

 ### For this project to run, you need to have Node installed on your machine.

+To install dependency, please run:

+### `npm install`

-In the project directory, you can run:
+And then to start the app, you can run:

 ### `npm start`